logzio/logz-docs/_source/logzio_collections/_data-sources/ci-cd-logs/gitlab.md

     registry_file: /var/lib/filebeat/registry
     ```

+3. <span class="firstline"> Add Logz.io as an output </span>

-3. If Logz.io is not an output, add it now.
+    If Logz.io is not an output, add it now.

     {% include log-shipping/your-listener-url.html %}